Visual Arts

 Concentration in Visual Arts

 Visual Arts concentrators require 21 to 22 points.
 18 points (six 3-point courses) must be completed within the Visual Arts program and one 3 to 4-point 20th Century Art History course.
 Two of the Visual Arts courses must be Basic Drawing UN1000 or UN1004 and Sculpture I UN2300 or Ceramics I UN2200.
 Please review the concentration worksheet for detailed information.
+You can only access the worksheet with your Columbia email address.

 Drawing